fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v1.0.13/Set-AzureRmRouteConfig.md

 ```

 ### -NextHopIpAddress
-Specifies the IP address of a virtual appliance that you add to your azure_2 virtual network.
+Specifies the IP address of a virtual appliance that you add to your Azure virtual network.
 This route forwards packets to that address.
 Specify this parameter only if you specify a value of VirtualAppliance for the *NextHopType* parameter.